Davospike/segpSPA/The_Process/SystemImplementation.md

 4. Merge your changes into dev.
 ```

-There are some points that were revisited throughout this process:
+Some points were revisited throughout this process:

 - The second step was generally implemented by running the web application, and checking for error messages in logs.
 We can therefore claim that continuous integration has been met to some standard.
 - The third step was one that we all stuck to.
 Throughout our commit history, our messages have been insightful and have provided a clear message to other team members.
 This is discussed in **good practice example**, below.